Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactions_dapp.rst

    its own metadata associated with it by e.g. appending the ``TOKEN_METADATA_BASE_URL`` with the ``token_id``.
 But to simplify the metadata management for Concordium, the NFT smart contract used in the hosted demo app returns the same metadata hash (``TOKEN_METADATA_BASE_URL``) for all ``token_ids`` (no appending of ``token_ids``).
-   The NFT picture in the below URL changes every few seconds which is why you will see the browser wallet updating the picture as well.
+   The NFT picture in the below URL changes every few seconds which is why you will see the |bw| updating the picture as well.

    .. code-block:: rust